-- running

-- Base NETCONF configuration datastore holding the complete configuration currently active on the device.
-This

-datastore always exists.

-- startup

-- The configuration datastore holding the configuration loaded by the device when it boots.
-Only present on servers that implement :startup capability.
+- running - This is the base NETCONF configuration datastore holding the complete configuration currently active on the device.
+This datastore always exists. - startup - The configuration datastore holding the configuration loaded by the device when it boots.
+This datastore is available only on servers that implement the :startup capability.

-- candidate
+candidate